-Like all sharks, the sand tiger shark is a cartilaginous fish, meaning they do not have a bony skeleton.
-They weigh around 200 lbs. and can grow to between 6 and 10.5 feet.
-The sand tiger shark has a strong, thick light brown-to-gray upper body that begins at its short upturned snout, where three rows of long razor-sharp teeth protrude from its mouth.
-This toothy "grin" gives this species its reputation for being fierce and frightening.
-Its body gradually fades to a white ventral (belly) side and tapers in shape at the tail, which has a notched fin on the underside.
+Like all sharks, the sand tiger shark is a cartilaginous fish, meaning their skeletal structure is made of cartilage rather than bones.
+This species has a light brown-to-gray upper body and a short, upturned snout, where three rows of long razor-sharp teeth protrude from the mouth, which never closes.
+Its body gradually fades to white on its ventral (belly) side and tapers in shape at the tail, which has a notched fin on the underside.

 One characteristic that is key to distinguishing the sand tiger shark from others is that its anal and dorsal fins are the same size.
 Its broad, gray dorsal fins extend beyond the pectoral fins below, and the upper portion of its tail is longer than the lower lobe, which aids swift movement.

 The courtship between a male and female can go on for days after the male has successfully chased away any competing males.
-Courting consists of them giving each other lovebites by nibbling on each other's caudal (tail) and pectoral fins.
+Courting consists of them nibbling on each other's caudal (tail) and pectoral fins.
 When the male senses his partner is ready, they will mate.
-Interestingly, though they put on quite the dating show, a female will mate with multiple males in a season.
+A female will mate with multiple males in a season.

 Around 16-23 embryos will begin to develop in each of the female's two uterine chambers.
-Within 8 to 12 months the eggs will begin to hatch internally.
-However, all but one in each chamber will be cannibalized by the largest and strongest of them.
-This means that only one or on occasion two will survive to a healthy live birth.
-Sand tiger sharks reproduce only once every two years or three years and have the lowest reproductive rates and high infant mortality rates.
+Within 8 to 12 months, the eggs will begin to hatch internally.
+However, all but one in each chamber will be cannibalized by the largest and strongest of them, meaning that only 1 or on occasion 2 will survive to a healthy live birth.
+Sand tiger sharks reproduce only once every 2 or 3 years and have the lowest reproductive rates with high infant mortality rates.

-These sharks are not aggressive unless provoked and feel threatened, though their appearance, size, and ferocious-looing grin are intimidating.
-There are accounts of sand tiger sharks stealing fish right off a fisherman's spear underwater.
-There have been stories of sand tiger sharks harassing divers, but actually very few records of unprovoked sand tiger bites on humans, none of which were fatal.
+These sharks are not aggressive unless they are provoked or feel threatened.
+There are accounts of sand tiger sharks stealing fish off fisherman's spears underwater.
+There have been stories of sand tiger sharks harassing divers, but very few records of unprovoked sand tiger bites on humans, none of which were fatal.

 While sand tiger sharks lack vocal cords and are incapable of making sounds as we do, they are thought to communicate through visual and sensory perceptions.
 They can detect weak electric fields in water with electroreceptors that help in sensing objects that are nearby.
 Their later line helps feel vibrations in the water.
 They also appear to arch their bodies in an attempt to communicate with other sharks.

 Even though this shark was historically fished commercially in North America, the implementation of the Atlantic Fishery Management Plan in 1997 gave the species full protection.
-Globally, there are regulations in place in limited regions around the Mediterranean Sea, eastern Australia, Europe and eastern United States.
+There are also regulations in place in limited regions around the Mediterranean Sea, eastern Australia, Europe, and the eastern United States.